Laura Amy Shows Off Her Toned Body In Stylish Sportswear

 Fitness model Laura Amy put her toned body on display in stylish sportswear on Friday, to the delight of her scores of admirers.
 The Australian bombshell took to Instagram to showcase a trendy ensemble from local brand Ryderwear, which specializes in gym and workout clothes, dazzling fans with her fierce physique in the process.

 The sizzling brunette showed off her incredible figure in a vintage-gray co-ord comprised of leggings and a cropped sweatshirt.
 The top was a loose fit across her perky chest and hemmed at the ribs, baring the stunner’s chiseled midriff.
-The garment sported a wide elastic band that narrowed it around the waist, and was decorated with a large strip of white fabric across the front — one inscribed with the label’s handwritten logo.
+The garment sported a wide elastic band that narrowed it around the waist and was decorated with a large strip of white fabric across the front — one inscribed with the label’s handwritten logo.
 The long-sleeved crop top was further adorned with a small zipper, which created a discreet neckline.

 Meanwhile, the leggings were as tight-fitting as they come and hugged her round hips, reminding fans that the Aussie beauty boasts dangerous curves.
 The item had a high waistline that rose just below her belly button and was embellished with chic mesh inserts along the sides, teasing a bit of skin.
 Similar to the top, the bottoms had white strips on the outer seems, except they were thin and came in pairs, flanking the see-through embeds.

 Laura showed off the outfit in a comely pose that saw her cocking a hip to the side and putting one leg forward as she rested her hand on her tiny waist.
-The model was leaning her other hand on what fans know to be her kitchen counter — Laura posed in the very same place for a previous post that showed her modelling a skimpy pool item — although the furniture piece was not visible in the shot.
+The model was leaning her other hand on what fans know to be her kitchen counter — Laura posed in the very same place for a previous post that showed her modeling a skimpy pool item — although the furniture piece was not visible in the shot.
 The photo captured her from the thigh up and was focused on her hourglass curves.
 The 28-year-old was looking directly into the camera with a smoldering gaze.
 Her pursed lips were slightly parted in a seductive way, adding to the sultry vibe of the shot.

 The model added a bit of glitz to her sporty attire with chunky gold hoop earrings.
 She wore her long, raven tresses down and brushed over her shoulder.
-Ever the glam queen, Laura sported a face-full of makeup, accentuating her beautiful features with a shimmering eyeshadow and a glossy skin-toned lipstick.
+Ever the glam queen, Laura sported a face-full of makeup, accentuating her beautiful features with shimmering eyeshadow and glossy skin-toned lipstick.
 The application also included sculpted eyebrows and long, perfectly curled lashes, as well as a touch of blush and highlighter.

 In her caption, Laura wished fans a “safe and happy Easter,” letting followers know that Ryderwear was offering a hard-to-ignore holiday sale.

 The upload received plenty of attention from her admirers, garnering more than 10,100 likes and 200 messages.
-Among the commenters were fellow Australian model Abby Dowse and Bang Energy elite model Valerie Cossette, both of whom branded Laura as “babe” in similar messages that only varied in the emoji used — heart-eyes from Abby, and fire from Valerie.
+Among the commenters were fellow Australian model Abby Dowse and Bang Energy elite model Valerie Cossette, both of whom branded Laura as “babe” in similar messages that only varied in the emoji used — heart-eyes from Abby and fire from Valerie.

 “Need this set in my life,” one fan remarked about her outfit, adding a heart-eyes emoji.